2019 PTL® regulations

 The route is NOT WAY-MARKED and is often FAR FROM INHABITED ZONES.
 It is to be realised incomplete autonomy between life-bases and partner refuges.

 So as to progress in security competitors must be able to master navigation with a GPS and also have sufficient knowledge in map reading, the use of a compass and of an altimeter.
+They must imperatively progress as a team (less than 50m from each other).
 They must also be able to confront naturally difficult conditions.

 The PTL® is an event co-organised by the Sarl Autour du Mont-Blanc and les Trailers du Mont Blanc (association law 1901 officially registered on 29/11/ 2003 under n° 1627, Club FFA n° 074060) within the framework of the UTMB®.